bring/hedwig/README.md

 ```
 [Open http://localhost:3000](http://localhost:3000/docs) 🚀

-To keep assets up to date, run `npm run s3:download` do download the latest assets from S3.
+To keep assets up to date, run `npm run s3:download` to download the latest assets from S3.
+If you're having trouble downloading, try to disconnect your VPN.

 ## 📚 Documentation